genesis-ai-dev/PatternModel/README.md

 4. Reduced Preprocessing: No need to build and maintain a global vocabulary.

-5. Privacy: It's harder to reconstruct the original text from the tokenized version, which could be beneficial in privacy-sensitive applications.

 ## Example: Language Translation (more on this later)

 Consider a machine translation task: